AlanCLN/Sorting-Algorithm-Visualizer/README.md

 ## Code Snippets

 Below is a code snippet of how the graph is made with all the bars.
 The reset() function removes all child nodes on the graph so we can generate a new set of bars.
 The value of each bar is random and passed in as an argument for each Bar instance.
 The property 'this.bars' was initialized as an empty array.
-We then push each bar's div into 'this.bars' so we can manipulate it later with our sorting algorithms.
+We then push each bar's div into 'this.bars' so we can manipulate this array later with our sorting algorithms.

 ```javascript
 generateGraph() {